Section Navigation

 - Denver Indian Family Resource Center - sign up for their newsletter and consider gathering suggested items for in-kind donation

-- Denver American Indian Festival- consider volunteering to help with this cultural event (NOTE: this event is cancelled for 2022, but is planned again for September of 2023)
+- Denver American Indian Festival- consider volunteering to help with this cultural event (NOTE: Like many events, this event was back post-COVID for September of 2023, and is planned again for September of 2024!)

 Below is a link to a more extensive list.
 One of the organizations listed here may match up with the vision and goals of students in YOUR academic program.
 If so, talk with diana [dot] hornick [at] arapahoe [dot] edu (subject: Service%20Learning-%20Native%20American) (Diana Hornick) about setting up a Service Learning curriculum item featuring student service projects with one of these organizations.